kimjongbing/sha1_cracker/README.md

 `<wordlist.txt>` is path to your wordlist

 #### Modes
-mem - Load list into memory
+mem - Load the entire list into memory.

-line - Read list line by line
+line - Read list line by line.

-threads - Use multiple threads
+threads - Uses multiple threads.
+Chunks of the wordlist are read into memory and are processed in parallel with multiple threads, done for each chunk until completed.